 STEP 1.
 Create new template directory

-With your FTP client go to /path_to_your_installation/templates and create new folder under it, in this tutorial i will use test_1
+With your FTP client go to /path_to_your_installation/templates and create new folder under it, in this tutorial I will use test_1

 STEP 2.
 Download base template to modify

-Any template shipped with HostBill will be good – i’ll used clean template.
+Any template shipped with HostBill will be good – I’ll used clean template.
 Copy all templates/clean directory contents to your local machine.

 STEP 3.
 Starting file modification

-I assume your website is not divided in many sections and every html file contains all informations to display it properly in web-browser.
+I assume your website is not divided in many sections and every html file contains all informations to display it properly in web browser.
 Same is with our tutorial index.html file (which also have its own stylesheet kept in style.css).
 It is important for us to understand our website current structure, here is how it looks in our example:

-3.1 Modyfying header.tpl
+3.1 Modifying header.tpl

 Let’s begin from the top.
 Leave everything unedited to <body> tag.
-After it paste new header from current website, change page <h1></h1> to tag {$business_name} taken from HostBill:
+Afterwards paste new header from current website, change page <h1></h1> to tag {$business_name} taken from HostBill:

 <div id=”header”>